Hong Kong drops restrictions on restaurants and pubs opening hours

 Hong Kong nightlife is all set to come alive again

 However, there are still a few hoops to jump through: mask mandate, the cap on the number of restaurant guests, and vaccine pass stay in place.
 Staff and diners still need to wear a facemask, and sanitisation protocols will remain in restaurants.
 Under current regulations, restaurants must close their doors at midnight.
-Lifting restrictions ahead of next month’s football World Cup, where many games kick off at 3 am, is music to the ears.
+Lifting COVID-19 restrictions in Hong Kong ahead of next month’s FIFA World Cup 2022, where many games kick off at 3am, is music to the ears.

 Live performances are now allowed in bars on the premise that performers conduct regular tests, wear masks, and keep a distance of at least 1.5m from the audience.
 Social distancing would still be an essential part of the relaxation of rules.